bartekzz/SpringBootREST/README.md

 # SpringBootREST
-A REST Api based on Spring Boot, JPA, MYSQL and a Client web based GUI built on Spring Boot, Thymleaf and AngularJS.
+A REST Api based on Spring Boot, JPA, MYSQL and a Client web based GUI built on Spring Boot, Thymeleaf and AngularJS.

 ## SpringBootRESTApi ##